Here it is! My Tokyo Ultimate Travel Guide, to help you plan your first time in Tokyo

 You can order it online on their website or in a specialised shop in some cities.

 With this pass, you can travel on the Shinkansen (bullet train) however be careful because it’s not on every type of bullet train.

-I discovered this the hard way while I and a friend were in Nagoya and tried to head back to Tokyo after attending a gig.
-Oops, although you can actually use it on night buses so it wasn’t too troublesome.
+I discovered this the hard way while a friend and I were in Nagoya and tried to head back to Tokyo after attending a gig.
+Oops, although you can use it on night buses, so it wasn’t too troublesome.